SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 ## Some cautions and some pushback

-Now, the thing that's getting some side-eye here is that rows 3 &amp; 4 of the table above show the _CVT clotting risk of the mRNA vaccines and the AZ/OX vaccines to be comparable!_
+Now, the thing that's getting some nervous side-eye here is that rows 3 &amp; 4 of the table above show the _CVT clotting risk of the mRNA vaccines and the AZ/OX viral vector vaccine to be comparable!_
 That's&hellip; peculiar!

 Surely, since the clotting events were noticed and so loudly reported for the AZ/OX and